 For obvious reasons, location is the most important element when choosing your perfect office space.
 Choose a space that is within a reasonable commuting distance from your home.
 Look for conveniences such as restaurants, availability of parking, shops, and public transit that make it easy to access and entertain clients.

 You want to make sure that the space you choose offers an affordable and long-term solution for your team.
 If you are going to outgrow the space within a few months, you may want to use a swing space.
 Determining what your budget is in advance will help you filter our spaces that are much too expensive from an early stage saving you time (and money).

 #3 Work Environment

 Do you need a dedicated office or can you work from a hot desk with the use of meeting rooms?
 Are there legal restrictions on how you run your business?
 You need to make sure that wherever you choose to work you fulfill your foundational business needs.

-Once you have determined if a space meets your needs and budget, you can look into some of the more fun aspects to the space.
+Once you have determined if a space meets your needs and budget, you can look into some of the more fun aspects of the space.
 What type of community do you see yourself in?
 Each coworking space fosters and attracts different members from local neighborhoods.
 For example, if you are a graphic designer, maybe you want to choose a space with other designers you can collaborate with.

 Besides the “business” reasons for joining a community, you want to be encouraged to come to work every day, network, and make new friends.